 Water is lost through many activities including breathing, sweating, and digestion, all of which athletes experience a lot of.
 Therefore it is important to make sure to consume enough water throughout the day and to rehydrate frequently throughout.

-Generally, a good guideline would be that athletes should consume about 50ml (1,7 fl. oz) per kilogram of body weight throughout the day.
-If the temperatures are high for a particular day you should consider drinking one or two liters extra as your body will lose fluid through sweat.
+Generally, it’s recommended that athletes should consume about 50ml (1,7 fl. oz) per kilogram of body weight throughout the day.
+If the temperatures are high for a particular day, you should consider drinking one or two liters extra as your body will lose fluid through sweat.

 So there you have it, a step by step guide on how to create your own meal plan for swimmers.
 Food is a really important part of any athletes’ training, it fuels you for optimal performance, keeps you healthy, and helps your body to recover in time for your next workout.

 I highly recommend that you follow these steps and create your own meal plan as a swimmer.
 This will help you to become a better and faster swimmer over time.

 Just remember, most of your opponents don’t have their own specific meal plans that they follow, you are gaining a direct competitive advantage by creating your own meal plan.
 The most important part, however, is to stick to it and stay consistent with healthy eating habits.